Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Ketogenic diet acute illness management

-The Ketogenic Diets (KD) are a recognised treatment option for some children with refractory epilepsy and Glucose transporter 1 deficiency syndrome (Glut 1 DS).
-The Royal Children’s Hospital offers two types of ketogenic diet: the classical or modified Atkins diet (MAD).
-The KD diet has some potential side effects, but is generally well tolerated.
-Many childhood illnesses can be managed at home.
+Ketogenic Diets (KD) are recognised treatment options for some children with refractory epilepsy and all children with Glucose Transporter Type 1 Deficiency Syndrome (GLUT1 DS).
+The Royal Children’s Hospital (RCH) offers three types of ketogenic diet: the classical, MCT diet (medium-chain triglyceride diet) or modified Atkins diet (MAD).
+The KD has some potential side effects but is generally well tolerated.

-When a child on a KD becomes unwell and presents to hospital, the illness and its effect on the diet requires assessment.
-Children on a KD will usually require hospital review if they present with the following:
+In many instances, childhood illnesses can be managed at home, however when a child on a KD becomes unwell the illness and its effect on the diet requires assessment.
+Appropriate management is important to avoid the effects of excessive ketosis and to also avoid loss of ketosis from administration of high carbohydrate containing products.
+Loss of ketosis can result in exacerbation of seizures.
+Children on a KD will usually require hospital review if they present with any of the following:

 • febrile illness,